 By strengthening cognitive capacities, students are able to work through tasks which were once incredibly challenging for them.
 In addition to its innovative scientific approach to cognitive improvement, Foundations includes state-certified reading and mathematics programs.
 When combined with the cognitive exercises, these programs have been proven to assist students in gaining up to two years in their reading level in only a matter of months.

-For the 2017-18 school year, Foundations is being offered to SVC’s 1st-6th grade students.
-Students attend a multi-grade class with a student-teacher ratio of 3:1.
+For the 2018-19 school year, SVC will offer one multi-grade Elementary class and one Junior High class.
+Both classes have a student-teacher ratio of 3:1.
 Each student is assessed and works at a pace that is appropriate for his or her particular needs.

 When we say that we strive to be the Christian School for All, we mean that we value diversity of race, ethnicity, socioeconomic status, and student ability.
 In Jesus, we see the ultimate example of love and service toward those so often marginalized by society.
 Foundations is the only program of its kind at any Christian school in our area.
 As such, we believe that we are able to serve a segment of the population which is too often forgotten.
 We are so humbled to serve as Christ would and to help lay foundations of faith and learning.